 Our business is sensitive to fluctuations in interest rates.
-Our exposure to changes in interest rates is mainly attributable to our borrowings, especially long-term borrowings.
+Our exposure to changes in interest rates is mainly attributable to our bank loans, especially long-term borrowings.
 Borrowings at variable rates expose us to interest rate risk.
-As of December 31, 2009, we had floating rate bank loans of RMB8,645.5 million (US\$1,266.6 million).
+As of December 31, 2010, we had floating rate bank loans of RMB10,713.3 million (US\$1,623.2 million).
 As of the date of this offering memorandum, we have not used any interest rate swap to hedge our exposure to interest rate risk.

 An increase in interest rates may also adversely affect prospective purchasers' ability to obtain financing and depress overall housing demand.
 Higher interest rates may adversely affect our revenue and profits.
-The PBOC benchmark one-year lending rates in China (which directly affects the property mortgage rates offered by commercial banks in the PRC) as of December 31, 2007, 2008 and 2009 were 7.47%, 5.31% and 5.31%, respectively.
+The PBOC benchmark one-year lending rates in China (which directly affects the property mortgage rates offered by commercial banks in the PRC) as of December 31, 2008, 2009 and 2010 were 5.31%, 5.31% and 5.81%, respectively and increased to 6.06% effective from February 9, 2011.
 We cannot assure you that the PBOC will not raise lending rates in the future or that our business, financial condition and results of operations will not be adversely affected as a result of these adjustments.
 See "Risk Factors - Risks Relating to Our Business - Our profitability and results of operations are affected by changes in interest rates."